bcohenboulakia/nbworkshop/README.md

 The result of the workflow execution can be reviewed on the README.md of the Students branch which contains a short overview of the conversion process :

-A copy of this review appears on the workflow page in the `Action` tab on the GitHub repository web page;
+A copy of this review appears on the workflow page in the `Action` tab on the GitHub repository web page:
 ![summary](https://github.com/user-attachments/assets/545d2bd4-8740-4ebc-8675-a7ac4e952cfb)

 The workflow can also be run manually from the same tab.
 For more information on how to manage and monitor GitHub workflow, see the [official GitHub Actions documentation](https://docs.github.com/en/actions/writing-workflows/quickstart).